 We ask for your further help as detailed below:

-A combination of staff shortages and a significant increase in email queries and photos being sent by patients has put significant pressure on our administrative team.
+A significant increase in email queries and photos being sent by patients has put significant pressure on our administrative team.
 PLEASE HELP SUPPORT US BY NOT EMAILING PHOTOGRAPHS OR CLINICAL PROBLEMS IN without being asked to do so by a doctor.

 Please also remember the email address for any dispensary queries is email@example.com